COMMON PIPE PROBLEMS

 The History of Polybutylene Pipe

-The failure of polybutylene piping has left a lasting impact on countless homes and buildings across the United States.
+The failure of polybutylene water piping has left a lasting impact on countless homes and buildings across the United States.
 Installed in millions of properties between 1978 and 1996, this gray plastic piping was initially hailed as a cost-effective and easy-to-install alternative to traditional copper piping.
-However, as time passed, the dangers of polybutylene became increasingly apparent, leading to a massive class action lawsuit and a growing concern among homeowners and property managers.
+However as time passed, the dangers of polybutylene became increasingly apparent, leading to the massive polybutylene pipe class action lawsuit and a growing concern among homeowners and property managers.

 During the late 1970s and early 1980s, the construction industry was eager to find ways to maintain profits amidst a slumping economy.
 Polybutylene piping emerged as an attractive solution, offering a cheaper and more flexible alternative to copper.
 Marketed under brand names such as “Qest,” “Vanguard,” and “Dura-Pex,” polybutylene was used in an estimated 10 million homes, apartments, hotels, and mobile homes across the country.